East Anglia Faculty

 If you would like to find out more about becoming involved with the faculty we would be delighted to hear from you.
 Contact us

 First5 activity in our area:

-We are keen to continue to expand the First5 activities in our area including helping to facilitate peer support and networking across the region.
+The Faculty are keen to continue to expand the First5 activities in our area including helping to facilitate peer support and networking across the region.
 We have already set up and started a series of interactive workshops for First5 GPs on topics particularly pertinent to a newly qualified GP.
-In addition we are planning an online resource to help improve communication, and CPD group formation across the region together with highlighting educational opportunities locally.
+In addition we have created an online resource (www.newgpeastanglia.co.uk ) to help improve communication, and CPD group formation across the region together with highlighting educational opportunities locally.
 Finally we are hoping to improve links with the regional VTS schemes to further smoothen the transition from ST3 to qualified GP and improve the overall visibility of First5.

 All members are invited to attend board meetings.
 If you would like to discuss any item covered or would like an item to be considered at a future meeting, please contact us.